-Section 3.1 Your plan membership card - Use it to get all covered care
+Section 3.1 Your plan membership card

-While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan.
+While you are a member of our plan, you must use your membership card whenever you get services covered by this plan.
 You should also show the provider your Medicaid card, if applicable.
 Here's a sample membership card to show you what yours will look like:

 Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
 If you use your Medicare card instead of your VIVA MEDICARE Select membership card, you may have to pay the full cost of medical services yourself.
 Keep your Medicare card in a safe place.
-You may be asked to show it if you need hospital services, hospice services, or participate in routine research studies.
+You may be asked to show it if you need hospital services, hospice services, or participate in Medicare approved clinical research studies also called clinical trials.